zhangxiao2018/zhangxiao2018.github.io/index.md

 - - -
 ## Life
-In the spare time, I like to work out and play games.
-Tennis, Golf, Bowling, Basketball, Swimming, Football, Pingpong, squash, Hiking，billiards, biking, badminton etc. Other than sports, I like art especially about paintings, istallation art.
+In the spare time, I like to work out and play sports: Tennis, Golf, Bowling, Basketball, Swimming, Football, Pingpong, squash, Hiking，billiards, biking, badminton etc. Other than sports, I like art especially about paintings, istallation art.
 I like music (Classical piano, popular songs both Chinese and American) and dancing (Traditional like Lomba, modern like wave, breaking).
 Moreover, I would prefer to spend more time with friends as well as with family.

 - - -
 <p>×